-- 1. Distribution of illegal drugs: Dismissal. - 2.
-Possession/use of illegal drugs: Suspension/Fines/Community Service/Counseling/other sanctions. - Possession of Drug Paraphernalia and Alcohol Policy Violations (underage drinking, alcohol residence halls, etc.): Probation/Fines/Community Service/Counseling/ other sanctions. - Possession/use of false identification: Probation and/or other sanctions. - Serious multiple violations and/or repeat offenders will face more stringent sanctions. - B. Violations of state/local alcohol and drug laws or ordinances are punishable by fines, imprisonment, and suspension of a driver's license.
+- 3. Possession of Drug Paraphernalia and Alcohol Policy Violations (underage drinking, alcohol residence halls, etc.): Probation/Fines/Community Service/Counseling/ other sanctions. - 4.
+Possession/use of false identification: Probation and/or other sanctions. - 5.
+Serious multiple violations and/or repeat offenders will face more stringent sanctions. - B. Violations of state/local alcohol and drug laws or ordinances are punishable by fines, imprisonment, and suspension of a driver's license.
 Violations occurring within a Drug Free School Zone (on or within 1,000 feet of all University property) carry enhanced penalties.
 Specific information about these penalties is available from Campus Police. - C. Violations of federal laws for possession, use, or distribution of illegal drugs carry mandatory penalties for first time offenders including: imprisonment, fines, loss of property, loss of professional licensure, and loss of financial aid.
 Penalties for violations occurring within 1,000 feet of a school are enhanced by the state of South Carolina.
 Specific information about these penalties is available from Campus Police.